 From the 1920s until the 1980s, the NDSM-wharf was one of the biggest shipyards in the world, regularly launching huge impressive tankers from its slipways.
 After this activity ceased, this sprawling location – and its imposing backdrop of crane tracks, sheds and the gigantic slipway – became a home port for creative pioneers such as Dogtroep and Robodock.

 The colossal shipbuilding shed was transformed into ‘Kunststad’ (‘Art City’), an architectural monument housing some four hundred artists, designers, architects and set designers: one of the biggest artistic incubators in ‘Neerland’, as the locals call Holland.
-Numerous initiatives followed: About the IJ Festival, New Dakota, music festivals such as Pitch and DGTL and other cultural events.
+Numerous initiatives followed: Over het IJ Festival, New Dakota, music festivals such as DGTL and other cultural events.

 The area’s pronounced, open and spatial character makes the wharf attractive for creative experimentation, innovative ambitions and entrepreneurship.
 It’s a place that appeals to the imagination and encourages to create things that wouldn’t be possible anywhere else.
 For example, the largest Street Art museum in the world will be located in the Lasloods on wharf (2018).
 Companies like Hema and Red Bull have also found a unique home base in NDSM.
 The industrial heritage combined with new creative activity creates an interesting dynamic.